-C-GCC offers several options for students seeking careers or advancement in Automotive Technology, taught by instructors who are Master Technicians certified by the National Institute of Automotive Service Excellence (ASE), and who have more than 75 collective years of real-shop experience.
+C-GCC offers several options for students seeking careers or advancement in Automotive Technology, taught by instructors who are Master Technicians certified by the National Institute of Automotive Service Excellence (ASE), and who have many years of real-shop experience.
 These options include:

-• A one-year certificate program that provides comprehensive training for entry-level employment as a dealership- or repair-shop-technician;
+- A one-year certificate program that provides comprehensive training for entry-level employment as a dealership- or repair-shop-technician [Gainful Employment Disclosure];

 Students are required to attend an information session for acceptance into the Automotive Technology program, and to attend a mandatory orientation session.
 Students will be given the date of the orientation session at the time of registration, or may contact the Automotive Technology department for more information.
 All students attending Automotive Technology courses are also required to have a basic set of hand tools.

 13505 Dulles Technology Drive